adopted-ember-addons/ember-data-factory-guy/README.md

   - 0.6.4   -> ember-data-1.0.0-beta.8 and under
   - 0.7.1.1 -> ember-data-1.0.0-beta.10
   - 0.8.6   -> ember-data-1.0.0-beta.11
-  - 0.9.0   -> ember-data-1.0.0-beta.12
+  - 0.9.1   -> ember-data-1.0.0-beta.12

 **Support for fixture adapter is currently kinda broken.**

-*Version 0.9.0 expects you to no longer use store.makeFixture explicitly in your tests but rather use the testHelper.make from FactoryGuyTestHelperMixin instead.
-If your not doing this already, add a FactoryGuy.setStore(store) somewhere in your code before you start making fixtures.*
+*Version 0.9.0 and up deprecates explicit call to store.makeFixture in your tests, in favor of using the testHelper.make function from FactoryGuyTestHelperMixin instead.
+If your not currently doing this already ( using FactoryGuyTestHelperMixin ), add a FactoryGuy.setStore(store) somewhere in your code before you start making fixtures.*

 ## Using with Ember Cli